Vyralmarketing/Dre-Williams-Recruiting/_policies/privacy-policy.md

 **15\.
 NEVADA RESIDENT RIGHTS**

 If you are a resident of Nevada, you have the right to opt out of the sale of certain Personal Data to third parties who intend to license or sell that Personal Data.
-You can exercise this right by contacting us at [admin@abclimited.com](mailto:admin@abclimited.com) with the subject line "Nevada Do Not Sell Request" and providing us with your name and the e-mail address associated with your account.
+You can exercise this right by contacting us at [{{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_legal_email }}](mailto:{{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_legal_email }}) with the subject line "Nevada Do Not Sell Request" and providing us with your name and the e-mail address associated with your account.
 We will not sell your Personal Data.

 **16\.
 DATA SECURITY**